apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gazelle Eclipse C380+ e-bike review: A smart, smooth ride at a halting price**
+**Widespread telecoms disruptions in Bangladesh as student protests spike**

-You can read more about it [here](https://arstechnica.com/cars/2024/07/gazelle-eclipse-c380-e-bike-review-a-smart-smooth-ride-at-a-halting-price/).
+You can read more about it [here](https://www.reuters.com/world/asia-pacific/communications-disrupted-bangladesh-amid-student-protests-2024-07-19/).

 ## Requirements
 - Python 3.8